Mary Berenson: Biography

 She and Berenson eventually married in 1900 after her first husband died, although they both had affairs and Mary believed this was because they liked to hurt each other.

-Her US lecture tours were instrumental in developing an interest in Italian Renaissance art among wealthy American collectors during the first decade of the twentieth century.
+Her U.S. lecture tours were instrumental in developing an interest in Italian Renaissance art among wealthy American collectors during the first decade of the 20th century.

 Subsequently, Berenson brought together a social circle at Villa I Tatti, the Berenson home, and developed its gardens.
 She hosted some of the most celebrated personalities of the period, including Edith Wharton, Gertrude Stein, Gabriele D'Annunzio, John Maynard Keynes, and Isabella Stewart Gardner.

 By 1927, Mary tired of entertaining and left the duty of hosting to the couple's librarian Elizabeth Mariano.
 Mariano was one of Bernard's lovers, and Mary would much later write to give permission for Mariano to marry Bernard.
 In later life she was plagued by illness and by 1935 she was largely an invalid.
 In 1940, her eldest daughter died of surgery complications, and she was left by her husband under Fascist regulations (as he was a Jew) in the care of Mariano's sister.
 Mary remained in I Tatti until she died in 1945.